 You've just moved into your new home and the walls are all a dull, boring white.
 Sure, the white makes the place look bigger, but it's also cold and uninspiring.
 Since the home is yours now, you can cover the walls with anything that you want.
 The question is: what do you want?
 The following article will introduce you to some ideas about what you can use to cover your walls, some traditional, some chic and trendy.
 Hopefully it will inspire you to create your own perfect space.

 Paint is the most traditional wall covering there is, but that doesn't mean your color choices have to be traditional.
-Even rented lofts can be painted as long as they're returned to their original neutral when you move out.
+Even rented lofts can be painted or epoxy coatings added as long as they're returned to their original neutral when you move out.
 Some ideas for trendy painting schemes include murals, using textured paints to create the look of brick or stone, rag-dabbing with a second color to create a mottled effect, painting in stripes, or using different colors for different walls.
 You can even paint the ceiling!
 We love the painting ideas showcased on the Pinterest website.

 Wallpaper was the most popular form of wall covering a hundred years ago and can still be used to create a great look in your current home.
 Many manufacturers have copied the floral patterns popular in Victorian times but have made them much easier to install by coating the backs with an adhesive.
 Just add water and it's up!
 Wallpapers are also good for children's rooms because they come in fun, colorful patterns and contain cartoon character motifs.